 Connect the MagicLink to the LED strip using 3 pins connector.
 Use zip ties and sticky bases to stabilize Magic Link on the rear of the TV.
-After making the „Power loop”, connect the power adapter to the Magic link and plug it into the power grid.
+After making the „Power loop”, connect the power adapter to the Magic link and plug into the power grid.
 MagicLink automatically determines the count of LEDs and LED strip types (RGBW or RGB – to change to another type, use the Wizard app ).
-The calculating operation takes about 2-5 minutes, depending on the LED strip length.
+The calculating operation takes about 2-5 minutes depending on the LED strip length.
 The successful result is indicated by “white waves animation”.

 If you change the LED strip, you can use automatic LED strip recognition again:

 1. Unplug an LED strip from the MagicLink and then turn on MagicLink’s power adapter.

 2. Wait a minimum of 10 seconds and connect the LED strip.